On Zarankiewicz Problem and Depth-Two Superconcentrators: Building a Bipartite Graph from Smaller Asymmetric Bipartite Graphs

 for every $X \subseteq \{1,2,\ldots,r\}$.

-The proof is similar to the proof of Thereom~\ref{thm:necessary.symmetric} and again we present the argument for the case when $k=\sqrt{n}$.
+The proof is similar to but more subtle than the proof of Thereom~\ref{thm:necessary.symmetric} and again we present the argument for the case when $k=\sqrt{n}$.
 Fix a subset $X \subseteq \{1,2,\ldots,r\}$.
 Our plan is to assume that the second term in the LHS of the above inequality is small,

 and from this conclude that the first term must be large,